mkalten/reacTIVision/README.txt

 Blob Tracking
 -------------
-Since version 1.6 reacTIVision also can track untagged objects, transmitting the overall footprint size and orientation via the TUIO blob profile.
+Since version 1.6 reacTIVision also can track untagged objects, sending the overall footprint size and orientation via the TUIO blob profile.
-You can activate this feature and configure the average blob size in reacTIVision.xml, where you can also choose to send optional Blob messages for fingers and fiducials, in order to receive information about their overall size.
-These Blobs will share the same SessionID with the respective finger or fiducial to allow the proper assigment.
+You can activate this feature and configure the maximum blob size in reacTIVision.xml, where you can also choose to send optional blob messages for fingers and fiducials, in order to receive information about their overall size.
+These blobs will share the same session ID with the respective finger or fiducial to allow the proper assignment.

 Application Handling
 --------------------